microsoft/azure-spring-boot/azure-spring-boot-starters/azure-cosmosdb-spring-boot-starter/README.md

 ```
 `id` field will be used as document `id` in Azure Cosmos DB.
 Or you can annotate any field with `@Id` to map it to document `id`.

-Annotation `@Document(collection="mycollection")` is used to specify collection name of your document in Azure Cosmos DB.
+Annotation `@Document(collection="mycollection")` is used to specify the collection name of your document in Azure Cosmos DB.

 ### Create repositories
 Extends DocumentDbRepository interface, which provides Spring Data repository support.

 ```
-import com.microsoft.azure.spring.data.cosmosdb.documentdb.repository.DocumentDbRepository;
+import com.microsoft.azure.spring.data.cosmosdb.repository.DocumentDbRepository;
 import org.springframework.stereotype.Repository;

 @Repository